Scholarships+: Stipends toward programs that develop your work

 Our community is building a more equitable future for journalism, and we offer programs like this because we believe in the power of a network effect.
 By helping one journalist develop and share their skills, we can help whole communities of practice.

 We love it when we can help people take what they’ve learned to an event to share, or take their next career step in a leadership training, an advanced workshop, a conference with other journalists who share their background.
 We know cost can keep people from accessing these opportunities, and part of creating a more equitable industry is mitigating barriers like these as much as we can.

 Who should apply

-- People of color, women, and other under-represented groups in technology are strongly encouraged to apply.
+- People of color, women, journalists from local and regional news organizations, and other underrepresented groups in journalism and technology are strongly encouraged to apply.

 What happens after you apply